tensorflow/tfjs/tfjs-backend-wasm/README.md

    - CORP header:

-     - If the resource is loaded from the *same origin* as your main site,
+     - If the resource is loaded from the *same origin* as your main site (e.g. main site: mysite.com/, script: mysite.com/script.js), set:

+       `Cross-Origin-Resource-Policy: same-origin`
+     - If the resource is loaded from the *same site but cross origin* (e.g. main site: mysite.com/, script: static.mysite.com:8080/script.js),
        set:

-       `Cross-Origin-Resource-Policy: same-origin`
-     - If the resource is loaded from the *same site but cross origin*, set:

        `Cross-Origin-Resource-Policy: same-site`
-     - If the resource is loaded from the *cross origin(s)*, set:
+     - If the resource is loaded from the *cross origin(s)* (e.g. main site: mysite.com/, script: mystatic.com/script.js), set:

        `Cross-Origin-Resource-Policy: cross-origin`